Pioneer Species - Re-establishing Woodland

 (Those which can be interlanted in smaller quantities to add diversity.)

-Acer pseudoplatanus. sycamore has gained a bad reputation as an aggressive weed tree that can prevent native trees such as oak from maintaining themselves.
-However, recent research has shown that, in the longer term of 200 years or more, sycamore is not really such a bad species and, indeed, when we planted our native woodland the Forestry Commission insisted that we put in 10% sycamore to help the native species.
+Acer pseudoplatanus.
+Sycamore has gained a bad reputation as an aggressive weed tree that can prevent native trees such as oak from maintaining themselves.
+However, recent research has shown that, in the longer term of 200 years or more, sycamore is not really such a bad species, and when planting a new native woodland the Forestry Commission will suggest including some sycamore to help the native species.

 One real drawback with using this species as a pioneer is that it does not know when to go away and will continue to sow itself around long after the woodland has become established.
 However, it is still a useful species to use in the right situations, such as near the coast and does have a number of other uses including the sap which can be used to make a sweet drink and the leaves which impart a sweet flavour to food if they are wrapped around the food when baking.